- Parents Home

 - blood or fluid draining from the ear (that doesn't look like earwax)

-If there's a concern, your doctor can refer you to an ear, nose, and throat specialist and possibly an audiologist to figure out the next step to take./p>
+If there's a concern, your doctor might refer you to an ENT or an audiologist to figure out what's going on.

 - Flying and Your Child's Ears